Maine Will Pay Your Student Loans If You Move There

 The student loan crisis is getting worse every year.
-Today, Americans owe more than $1.5 trillion, and many are desperate for a way out from under their loans.
+Today, Americans owe nearly $1.75 trillion, and many are desperate for a way out from under their loans.
 The average student debt has only gone up over time too.
-At the start of the century, the average student owed around $17,000, but today that number is up to nearly $30,000.
+At the start of the century, the average student owed around $17,000, but today that number is nearly $28,400.

-If you’re looking for a solution to your loans, the state of Maine is here to help.
-In an effort to draw in more young professionals, Maine is offering to help pay off the student loans of recent college graduates if they live and work in the state.
-Before you start packing your bags and applying for jobs, here’s everything you need to know about this initiative.
+If you’re looking for a solution to your student loans, the state of Maine is here to help!
+To draw in more young professionals, Maine is offering to help pay off the student loans of recent college graduates if they live and work in the state.
+Before packing your bags and applying for jobs, here’s everything you need to know about this initiative.

 Maine’s Educational Opportunity Tax Credit

 In 2008, Maine launched a tax credit program to entice young Maine residents to stay in the state.
 Initially, Maine residents who had gone to school in-state would receive credit on their income tax for the loans they paid.
-Now, as the state is in dire need of an infusion of young workers, the program has been expanded to college graduates from anywhere in the country, provided they graduated after 2015.
+Now, as the state is in dire need of an infusion of young workers, the program has been expanded to college graduates from anywhere in the country, provided they graduated from 2016 on.

 The average Maine resident is 44.6 years old, making it the oldest state in the country.
 In December, the Portland Press Herald reported that this has contributed to companies struggling to fill openings.
 Over time, the workforce is expected to get smaller and older.

-Maine’s economy has otherwise been getting stronger for a decade, but without young workers, Maine could face some hard times.
-In particular, according to Mainebiz, demand is high in construction, nursing, law, and skilled trade.
-The program aims not only help recent graduates, but also to revitalize Maine with an influx of youth.
+Maine’s economy has been getting stronger for a decade, but without young workers, Maine could face some hard times.
+The program aims to help recent graduates and revitalize Maine with an influx of youth.

 Maine residents and graduates from in-state schools are eligible for this program regardless of their graduation year.
-Assuming you don’t already live in Maine, you need to have earned your degree after 2015.
+Assuming you don’t already live in Maine, you need to have earned your degree from 2016 on.

 Here are the rest of the requirements for non-Maine residents to qualify for the Opportunity Maine Tax Credit:

-- Work in Maine during the tax year with no more than three months work outside of Maine
+- Work in Maine during the tax year with no more than three months of work outside of Maine, regardless of where your employer is located (includes self-employment).

-- Have earned a bachelor’s degree from any accredited school in the U.S. after 2015, or have earned a graduate degree in Maine after 2015.
+Have earned a bachelor’s degree from an accredited school in the U.S. after 2015, or have earned a graduate degree in Maine after 2015.

-Non-STEM degree holders can receive the same credit offsetting their income tax, but instead of receiving an additional check, they can apply any extra credit to income tax in the next 10 years.
+Non-STEM degree holders can receive the same credit offsetting their income tax, but instead of receiving an additional check, they can apply any extra credit to income tax in the next ten years.

 Why Move to Maine?